SAP-samples/cloud-sdk-team-calendar/exercises/04-deploy-to-cf.md

 ```

 ### Destination
-The [SAP Cloud Platform destination service](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/34010ace6ac84574a4ad02f5055d3597.html) serves technical information on remote services or systems.
+The [SAP BTP destination service](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/34010ace6ac84574a4ad02f5055d3597.html) serves technical information on remote services or systems.
 Create an instance of this service:
 ```sh
 cf create-service destination lite my-destination
 ```

-This is what the service instances should look like in the SAP Cloud Platform cockpit:
+This is what the service instances should look like in the SAP BTP cockpit:
 ![SCP Services](images/scp-services.png)

 ## Adjust the manifest.yml file